 Mix things up with a non-cheeseball like this cranberry, Gorgonzola and walnut option.

-Either put together a simple veggie tray with dip at home or bring your veggies and assemble something more fun like this Santa veggie tray once you arrive.
+You can always put together a simple veggie tray with dip at home or bring your veggies and assemble it at the party to avoid worrying about your pretty arrangement surviving the drive.
+At Christmas, go for a holiday-themed presentation like this Santa veggie tray.

 You can’t ever go wrong with dip and dippers.
-Think chips and salsa, this spinach artichoke dip with fresh bread, or even just the standard ranch dip with potato chips.
+Think chips and salsa, spinach artichoke dip with fresh bread, or even just the standard ranch dip with potato chips.

 A bowl of candied nuts can be made up in just a few minutes and eaten just as quickly.
 Try these easy-to-make-and-carry spicy Southern pecans.

 Individual Appetizer Recipe Ideas

 If you prefer not to have so many hands dipping into the same tub of dip, try one of these more individualized appetizers.
-Just be sure to bring along a serving dish that allows you to spread out the treats so every can grab what they want with their own set of tongs, disposable toothpicks or other individual serving utensil.
+Just be sure to bring along a serving dish that allows you to spread out the treats so everyone can grab what they want with their own set of tongs, disposable toothpicks or other individual serving utensil.

 One of our readers swore by deviled eggs and taking them in a deviled egg carrier (that she only uses twice a year).
 Spice them up with a little bacon and jalapeno like this recipe.